+The bars were pretty much all the same, long narrow rooms furnished with low Ushaped booths or cheap sofas and coffee tables.
+Some actually had a bar with stools and everything!
+Vietnamese girls, who understood English better than they let on, would sit and talk with you if you bought them a Saigon Tea.
+Saigon Tea was a generic term.
+I got the general impression that it was usually warm Coca Cola, but it could have been dark tea or even coffee.
+It was served in an undersized shot glass.
+The price: one dollar.
+Payment wasn't made with the Greenback Dollar, it was made with MPC (Military Payment Certificate).
 Greenbacks weren't allowed in Vietnam.
 Members of the American military were required to trade their Greenbacks for MPC when they arrived in Vietnam.
 The bar girls were more than happy to take the MPC rather than the Vietnamese Piaster.
 It seemed that even the Vietnamese didn't want their own money.
-There was a danger in their taking the MPC, though.
+There was a danger in taking the MPC, though.

 In order to discourage the use of MPC by the civilian population and keep the counterfeiters at bay, the military would periodically issue a new version of the MPC.
-A "surprise" announcement would be made that an issue of new MPC would be made the next day and the old MPC would be instantly worthless.
-The surprise however, was only for the Gl's, because the Vietnamese businessmen always knew about the exchange a few days ahead of schedule.
+A "surprise" announcement would be made that an issue of new MPC would be made the next day and the old MPC would be worthless.
+The surprise however, was only for the GI's, because the Vietnamese businessmen always knew about the exchange a few days ahead of schedule.

 Forewarned, the Vietnamese businessmen would ask GIs they thought they could trust to change over their MPC for them.
 In exchange, the GIs got to keep a generous percentage of the new MPC.
 That's the only time I ever heard of a GI getting the better part of a deal with the shrewd Vietnamese businessmen.

 Most of the women in the bars were "nice girls," probably from good families, too.
 Good, but sadly desperate.
-If a GI had too much to drink and got a little too "touchy-feely" with a girl, she would set him straight right away.
+If a GI had too much to drink and got a little too "touchyfeely" with a girl, she would set him straight right away.
 "You be nice, GI!
 I good girl!"
 The "not-so-good" girls" were available, but they were in a different kind of establishment.
 Being married; I stayed out of those places.

-Outside the bars, skinny, malnourished, flea-bitten dogs wandered the alleyways aimlessly looking for anything edible.
-They were very wary of humans because in Vietnam dogs sometimes ended up as entrees.
+Outside the bars, skinny, malnourished flea-bitten dogs wandered the alleyways aimlessly looking for anything edible.
+They were very wary of humans because in Vietnam, dogs sometimes ended up as entrees.
 Scrawny, sick looking chickens had the run of the streets.
 Feathers would fly as squawking chickens dodged the military vehicles and Cyclos (taxis) that sped through the area.
 Old women dressed in tattered, ratty clothes, holding tiny, un-bathed babies would beg for money.
 They positioned themselves along the routes the GIs took to the bars.
 When they saw a group of GI's approaching they would stop talking among themselves, turn toward the GI's and put on a sad face.
 As the GIs passed, they would whine and cry in Vietnamese.
-They would hold out a dog-eared piece of cardboard with a message written (in terrible English)

-that explained how they had lost their husband or son in the war and had no one to take care of them and their four kids.
-After the GI's passed, the women would regroup and resume their singsong conversation.
-The word was that they actually made a lot of money performing their little act.
+They would hold out a dog-eared piece of cardboard with a message written (in terrible English) that explained how they had lost their husband or son in the war and had no one to take care of them and their four kids.
+After the GI's passed, they actually made a lot of money performing their little act.